 A Bluetooth speaker with a USB charging port, like the JBL Charge 2+, can keep your smartphone going when you're on the go.

 A Bluetooth speaker with a built-in recharger can be just the thing you need for that long plane flight or overnight camping trip.
 These types of speakers feature a USB charging port that can provide extra power to your smartphone or tablet.

-Some Bluetooth speakers, like the UE BOOM, can be used as speakerphones when paired with a smartphone.
+Some Bluetooth speakers can be used as speakerphones when paired with a smartphone.

 Speakerphone for hands-free calls

 Some Bluetooth speakers also work as speakerphones.
 They have built-in microphones, so you can carry on a hands-free conversation.
 When a call comes in on your paired smartphone, it automatically routs to the speaker, which gives you the option of accepting the call or continuing to listen to your music.

 Bluetooth in the home – convenience and sound quality

 Wireless speaker systems like the MartinLogan Crescendo can make an attractive addition to a room while delivering high-quality sound.

 There are a wide variety of compact Bluetooth powered speaker systems designed for home use.
 While they’re not portable, many offer more spacious and detailed sound than their portable counterparts.
 These systems are ideal for dens, offices, dorm rooms or apartments – wherever your smartphone is your principal music source, and space is at a premium.

 Some Bluetooth powered speaker systems approach audiophile performance levels.
 Many accept apt-X® high-fidelity audio streaming, a form of Bluetooth that delivers a more detailed, less compressed signal.
 But all are compatible with standard Bluetooth, ensuring that whatever version your smartphone or tablet streams, you'll be able to play your music through the system.